valencia21/valencia21.github.io/_posts/2021-11-02-generating-nes-style-music-with-machine-learning.markdown

 LSTMs were created to solve the problem that previous states have decreasing influence as they get further from a present prediction.

 For example, consider trying to predict the last words in the sentence "Alice is allergic to nuts.......She can't eat __peanut butter__."
-The further back the previous sentence, the harder it is for a NN to understand the context.
+The further back the previous sentence, the harder it is for a neural network to understand the context.

 An LSTM has "cells" containing an input, output and forget gate to control the flow of information that is important to creating a prediction.